Semedi/rl_prototype/README.md

 # rl_prototype

+The project aims to have a base template for building roguelike games with Amethyst Game Engine.

+Some of the provided features are:

+- Project organization
+- Spritesheet Render
+- Tilemap Loaded
+- Basic transiction between Roguelike states: [Input - PlayerTurn - AI]
+- Helpers functions

 ## How to run

 To run the game, run the following command, which defaults to the `vulkan` graphics backend: